Trailblazing Brazilian mayor marries same-sex partner

 - "It wasn't supposed to be a political act," Mayor Edgar de Souza says

-- He said he has received some hate male, but mostly messages of support
+- He said he has received some hate mail, but mostly messages of support

 Rio de Janeiro (CNN)It was a 13-year courtship.
 But over the weekend, the mayor of the small Brazilian city of Lins finally tied the knot in front of 300 friends and family.